-Cash and cash equivalents at 31 March 2021 were £12m, a decrease of £18m compared to 31 March 2020.
-This is due to:

-- A greater use of highly liquid accounts in the previous year due to the uncertainty about cash needs following the public health restrictions at the time and following the receipt of additional funding at year end for COVID-19.
+Cash and cash equivalents at 31 March 2022 were £43m, an increase of £30m compared to 31 March 2021.
+This is due to a greater use of highly liquid accounts in the previous year due to the uncertainty about cash needs following the public health restrictions at the time and following the receipt of additional funding at year end for COVID-19.